ECE-180D-WS-2023/Knowledge-Base-Wiki/Introduction-to-unity-extension.md

 By: George Beltran
 ## Introduction
-Unity is a cross platform game engine with which more than 50% of the world's games were developed.
+Unity is a cross platform game engine which more than 50% of the world's games were developed.
 It is used to develop video games for PC, consoles, mobile devices, and websites.
 Unity provides a user-friendly development environment for creating 2D and 3D games, with a drag-and-drop interface for adding objects, materials, and animations.
 It also includes a scripting API in C#, which enables developers to add complex game logic and behavior.
 In addition, Unity supports a large community of asset creators and developers, allowing users to easily find and incorporate 3D models, sound effects, and animations, into their games.
+Unity is so powerful that it also enables users to create Augmented Reality and Virtual Reality applications with the same principles as creating a normal Unity game.

-Whether you are a seasoned game developer or just starting out, Unity offers a powerful and flexible platform for creating games that can run on a variety of platforms, including Windows, macOS, Linux, Android, iOS, and WebGL.
+Whether you are a seasoned developer or just starting out, Unity offers a powerful and flexible platform for creating games that can run on a variety of platforms, including Windows, macOS, Linux, Android, iOS, and WebGL.